 A Bad Dub Could Alienate Your Audience

 Another reason to avoid choosing the wrong voice over talent is that you could lose the trust of your audience members and even alienate them from your brand.

 Imagine you own a life insurance company and you are promoting your services via a commercial slot, which features a voiceover.
 The ideal voice talent here would be someone with a reassuring voice, someone who elicits trust (think of Allstate’s ads featuring Dennis Haysbert).

 If, instead, you pick a voice over talent that sounds like a teenage girl, you’re unlikely to appeal to your audience.
 Most people don’t associate a teenage girl with maturity and dependability, two things people definitely want in their life insurance.
-You may gain your audiences initial attention, but it won’t be for the reasons you want, and you certainly won’t gain their trust or see a good ROI.
+You may gain your audiences initial attention, but it won’t be for the reasons you want, and you certainly won’t gain your audience’s trust or see a good ROI.

 How to Choose the Right Voice Talent

 As you go through the process of deciding on the best voice over talent for your project, you’ll likely have several actors read a script.
 At that point, you and your team will listen to each voice before making a decision.

 But one detail to remember is that just because you think you’ve found the right voice over talent doesn’t mean your audience will agree.
 Most likely, the people who chose the Spider-Man voice for the Russian dubbed Captain America: Civil War thought they had the right person for the job.

 Instead of making this decision yourself, involve your target audience in it.
 Create a focus group consisting of people who fall into your target demographic, and then ask them which voice talent sounds right.

 Perhaps if those in charge of choosing the Spider-Man voice had done this, the audience would have told them that he sounded too young.
 They then could have avoided having a petition started to change the voice over talent, as well as the negative press over the Russian dubbed movie.